Skip to content

 • A follow-up late payment reminder two weeks after the due date

-You can choose to send more follow-up messages for outstanding payments.
+You can also choose to send more follow-up messages for outstanding payments.
 However, every company needs to have set payment terms for enforcing penalties, like late fees or sending invoices to collection agencies.
 No business owner wants to get stuck in an endless loop of follow-up emails or text messages.

 Simplify and modernize your payment reminder messages with OpenPhone